uclcg/uclcg/README_TECH.md

 Github will then automatically run an action (cf. `.github/workflows`) that will detect the change in `pathFile.txt` and call a python script that updates `demos/db.json`, which is then automatically read by `build/index.js` everytime the site is accessed.
 Note: this may take a few minutes.

-## TODOs:
-- Add Github Actions, such that: the repository is monitored, and stuff happens on push/pull actions.
-Ideally: whenever a new file is pushed to the CW repository, we would run make_json.py, which in turn creates a db.json object in said repo, which is then read by the system and transformed into tabgroups and tabs.